Tours, Talks & Gatherings

 Offered Tuesdays, May – October.
 Tours depart from the Museum lobby.
 Click button at right to find tour schedule.

 Can’t attend a tour in person?
 Not to worry!
-The Museum has designed virtual tours via StoryMaps so you can explore Kennebunk’s history anytime, on foot or in your car.
-Visit the Museum’s Digital Learning Center to explore a menu of options and tours.
+The Museum has designed our Kennebunk History Explorer via StoryMaps so you can explore Kennebunk’s history anytime, on foot or in your car.
+Click the image below to start exploring.

 More to Explore